musajampiereb/Genomics-and-bioinformatics-tutorials-for-students-/Metagenomics/Illumina_VSP.md

 # Illumina Metagenomics Pipeline for Viral Surveillance Project (VSP) Data

+The Viral Surveillance Panel v2 Kit enables whole-genome sequencing (WGS) of a broad range of viruses, including SARS-CoV-2, influenza, arboviruses, and hepatitis, using a hybrid-capture method.
+This approach allows for viral genome sequencing with less read depth compared to shotgun metagenomics, making it ideal for viral evolution studies and broad surveillance.
+Unlike amplicon sequencing, hybrid-capture better identifies mutations, making it useful for monitoring rapidly evolving viruses during outbreaks.
+The kit integrates library preparation, target enrichment, sequencing, and data analysis, and is capable of sequencing over 200 viral pathogens.
+It is particularly useful for outbreak analysis, such as for Marburg virus, when sequencing is targeted at a specific pathogen.

+To run the associated bioinformatics workflow, Linux or Windows Subsystem for Linux (WSL) is required.
+The system should have at least a Core i7 processor, 16GB of RAM, >2GHz speed, and 500GB of storage

-This document describes a bioinformatics pipeline for analyzing Illumina sequencing data as part of a Viral Surveillance Project (VSP).
+This document describes a bioinformatics pipeline for analyzing Illumina sequencing data as part of a Viral Surveillance Pannel (VSP).
 The pipeline performs quality control, host genome filtering, and metagenomic classification using tools like **fastp**, **Bowtie2**, and **Kaiju**.

 ---